nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

 next: 2-check-eligibility
 patterns:
   - title: Help people to understand why boilers aren’t running efficiently
-    description: "It’s important to emphasise that combi boilers can be optimised and may not be currently running as efficiently as they could be. "
+    description: It’s important to emphasise that combi boilers can be made to run more efficiently and that this could save gas.
     icon: /static/files/icon.svg
     slug: explain-why-boilers-arent-running-efficiently
     alt: Image alt text